-Recently we have seen an increasing number of students bringing cellphones to school.
+Recently, the Alberta Government has banned cell phones from classrooms across the province.
 In many cases parents have given their child a phone as a convenient means of being in contact with them for safety outside of school hours.
 With that in mind, there is no reason for any student to need to carry a cell phone during the school day, as parents can be in contact with them through the school office according to established practice.

 The various capabilities of cell phones have rapidly evolved and some schools have had to deal with serious issues involving cell phones and other personal communication technology.
 We would like students to leave their cell phones at home.
-However, recognizing that some students may require a cell phone, students are asked to not bring cellphones to class and should leave them in their lockers.
-Some teachers may allow the student to bring them into class and leave them at the teacher's desk.
-Students are not allowed cell phones at recess.
-If your child brings a cellphone to school and it becomes a problem, the administration will call and speak with the parent or guardian to come up with a collaborative solution.
+However, recognizing that some students may require a cell phone, students are asked to bring cellphones to the office and place the phone in a cell phone holder.
+The students are allowed to come retrieve them at breaks , but must return them to the office when classes start.
+If a student brings a cellphone to school and the phone becomes a problem, the principal will call and speak with the parent or guardian to come up with a collaborative solution.
 The school is not responsible for lost or stolen phones.